Please ensure Javascript is enabled for purposes of website accessibility

 A home for public art explorations

-This year’s Art Nest will feature works by 6 artists who are responding to the structure, architecture and meaning of Nathan Phillips Square with interactive and engaging public art works.
+This year’s Art Nest featured works by 6 artists who responded to the structure, architecture and meaning of Nathan Phillips Square with interactive and engaging public art works.

 Ethereal Forms